Skip to content

 activityId: activity.activityId,

-actionId: 'complete-set',
+actionId: 'toggle-rest',

-sourceId: 'app-complete-set-button',
+sourceId: 'app-pause-play-button',

 });

-const pendingEvents = await CapgoWidgetKit.listTemplateEvents({
+const { events } = await CapgoWidgetKit.listTemplateEvents({

 activityId: activity.activityId,